hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached_cache/_review.md

         correct_answer: 2
         explanation: >
             Memcached cannot retain the stored information when item form the cache is deleted.

+    - questions:
+        question: >
+            It is possible to share a single instance of Memcache between multiple projects.
+        answers:
+            - "True"
+            - "False"
+        correct_answer: 1
+        explanation: >
+            Yes, it is possible to share a single instance of Memcache between multiple projects because Memcache is a memory store space and it can be run on one or more servers.

 # ================================================================================
 #       FIXED, DO NOT MODIFY